Tulip-Dev/tulip/doc/developer/installation.rst

 Generate the MakeFiles
 ----------------------

-Tulip uses *cmake* to generate the compilation instructions.
+Tulip uses *cmake* to generate the build instructions.
 In the following instructions we will use *cmake-gui*, offering a compliant graphic interface, to create the appropriate package files.

 You must start by indicating the source code path and the file in which the binaries will be build: